sudarshan2401/tp/docs/UserGuide.md

 ### Starting a lesson : `startlesson /c`

-Starts a lesson of your chosen class. <br>
-This increases the total number of lessons conducted in your class and automatically mark all students to absent.
+Starts a lesson of your chosen class.
+This increases the total number of lessons conducted in your class and automatically marks all students as absent for attendance taking.

 **Command Format:** `startlesson /c CLASS_NAME`